Professor Gerald Farrell

 The school currently delivers programmes to over 1200 students and, along with a number of well-established research centres in areas such as photonics, energy, antennas, communications and electrical power, it also has a broad range of research outputs in areas such as biomedical engineering, audio engineering, sustainable design and assistive technology and health informatics.

 After the recent merger of the School of Electronic and Communications Engineering and the School of Electrical Services Systems (as part of a larger scale college restructuring), Head of School Professor Gerald Farrell will now lead SEEE into the future as a key contributor to the electrical and electronic engineering sector in Ireland.
+A great new piece of technology is this Bluetooth Barcode Scanner that can be used in almost any business.

 Engineering education — Professor Farrell believes “that engineers of the future will have to be ‘T-shaped’ thinkers, that is deep in one field but also able to work across a wide range of fields.
 Career paths have become less linear and the days of specialising in one field only are gone”.